Snaefellsnes Peninsula Minibus Tour

 Come on an unforgettable journey with a small group and an experienced guide to the Snaefellsnes peninsula.
-This area is known as "Iceland in miniature" as it is characterized by magnificent and picturesque sites: glacial-carved mountains, endless black beaches, moss topped lava fields, volcanic craters, coastal cliffs topped off by the volcanic glacier Snæfellsjökull and the Center of the Earth.
+This area is known as "Iceland in miniature" as it is characterized by magnificent and picturesque sites: glacier-carved mountains, endless black beaches, moss topped lava fields, volcanic craters, coastal cliffs topped off by the volcanic glacier Snæfellsjökull.

 ✓ Kirkjufell, “the Church Mountain” & Kirkjufellfoss waterfall ✓ Búðakirkja, “the Black Church of Búðir” ✓ Ytri-Tunga Beach and Seal Colony ✓ Snæfellsjökull Glacier (sightseeing) ✓ Arnarstapi Fishing Village & Hellnar Arch ✓ Lóndrangar and Basalt Cliffs ✓ Djúpalónssandur Beach ✓ Saxhóll Crater ✓ Ólafsvík Fishing Village

-✓ Wi-Fi and Icelandic music on board, ✓ Small Group Experience, And more…
+✓ Wi-Fi and Icelandic music on board ✓ Small group experience ✓ Professional English speaking guide

 Are you ready for the adventure?

 This iconic narrow mountain has become the landmark of Snæfellsnes in recent years.
 It became famous after being presented as the “Arrowhead Mountain” on Game of Thrones.
 The erosive powers of the glaciers during the last ice age about 12,000 years ago gave this mountain its shape.
 Due to this unique look, it is one of the most photographed sights in Iceland and just across you will see the beautiful waterfall Kirkjufellsfoss which completes your perfect shot of the mountain.
 There are numerous vantage points for the perfect photograph.